ArghyaChatterjee/object_detection_and_location_tracking_in_ros/README.md

-# Object Detection and Location Tracking in ROS
+# Object Detection and Location Tracking

-This repository contains code for object detection and location tracking in ROS with realsense d435 camera.
+This repository contains code for object detection and location tracking in ROS with realsense cameras.

 ## Clone This Repo
 ```